ishan-kshirsagar0-7/YouTube-Video-Summarizer/README.md

 ## Introduction

 This project presents a sophisticated Python application for summarizing YouTube video transcripts.
-It combines the power of a quantized GGUF LLaMa-2 model, a RAG-based system using ChromaDB and Langchain, and the youtube-transcript-api.
+It combines the power of a quantized GGUF LLaMa-2 model (llama-2-13b-chat.Q4_K_M.gguf), a RAG-based system using ChromaDB and Langchain, and the youtube-transcript-api.
 The application is designed to process, analyze, and condense content from YouTube videos into concise summaries.

 ## Methodology